Text Size

 Questions?
 We're here for you.

-When a person you love has trouble with memory and thinking, it’s hard to know how to help them.
-There are many types of dementia (including the well-known Alzheimer’s disease), and each person may experience the illness differently.
+When a person you love has trouble with memory and thinking, it can be hard to know how to help them.
+There are many types of dementia, including the well-known Alzheimer’s disease, and each person may experience the illness differently.

-There is no clear path of how to care for a person whose brain function is declining, but Agrace offers several dementia-support programs that may be helpful over time.
+There is no clear path of how to care for a person whose brain function is declining, but Agrace offers several services that may be helpful over time.

 Early- or mid-stage dementia, with or without a diagnosis: